ajsaule/crypto-dashboard/README.md

 ### To run working version on your local machine
 1. clone or download ZIP files
-2. open project in code
+2. open project in vs code or other IDE
 2. run `npm install`
 3. run `npm run server`
 4. open new terminal window